Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations, customizers and end-users.

+## [2.6.0] - 2026-01-06

+This is a tiny release to finish up what was started at the end of 2025.

+The feature for having mutiple column presets for the incident list is now finished.
+Please make add issue if you have a column-type you would like added.

+Also, there were some bugs with the typeahead for the tag filter and the new source system type filter that was introduced in 2.4.0, the ones we know of have been fixed.

 ## [2.5.0] - 2025-12-04

 This release adds a new app, "argus.plannedmaintenance", which uses a new